stackrox/stackrox/.github/pull_request_template.md

 responsible for the change after it gets merged which includes reverting, fixing, etc. Make sure you validate the change ASAP after it gets merged or explain in PR when the validation will be performed.
 Explain here why you skipped testing in case you did so.

+Have you created automated tests for your change?
+Explain here which validation activities you did manually and why so.

 ### Reminder for reviewers